St. Mother Teresa Catholic Academy: Foundings

 After the construction of several subdivisions in the Malvern area in the 1970s, Lester B. Pearson Collegiate Institute, the high school in that area, was opened in 1978.

 In its conception, on September 3, 1985, a new school in the Scarborough area of Toronto was to be named Mary Ward.
 Then trustee Harold Adams advocated for the new school to be named Mother Teresa Catholic Secondary School.
 Another school was built later, and that received the name Mary Ward Catholic Secondary School.
 The ideals of the school's patroness and namesake, Mother Teresa, became the inspiration for the school's motto.
-The school led by George Iantorno the founding principal; consisted of Andy Fedak, its vice principal; secretary Sue Niven-Smith, ten staff (5 male, 5 female), and approximately 150 grade 9 students.
+The first principal was George Iantorno, and the school initially had approximately 150 grade 9 students.

-The first four years was also known as the “Tin Can” experience because the school resided in relocatables and a port-o-pac located on Invergordon Avenue, close to the then newly opened St. Elizabeth Seton Elementary School and the new expansionist era, which began with year five in 1989-90.
+The first four years were known as the "Tin Can" experience because the school was housed in relocatables and a port-o-pac located on Invergordon Avenue, close to the then newly opened St. Elizabeth Seton Elementary School.
+The expansionist era began with year five in 1989-90.
 A school filled with 650 students left the port-o-pac rooms and soon moved into the new structure of 984 pupils and doubled its enrolment.
 Mother Teresa's new facility was officially opened and blessed on April 29, 1990.

 As a result of the beatification, the board changed the school's name to Blessed Mother Teresa in 2003.
-Her subsequent canonization and enrollment increase attempt led the board to rebrand the school as St. Mother Teresa Catholic Academy in October 2016.
+Her subsequent canonization and enrolment increase attempt led the board to rebrand the school as St. Mother Teresa Catholic Academy in October 2016.